Getting a personal loan can be easy, even if you have bad credit – here’s all you need to know

 - Use money for different purposes.
 If you have debt on a high interest credit card you can consider taking a personal loan to consolidate your existing debt.
 This can help you save on interest charges and simplify your repayments.
-You can use proceeds from such a loan to buy a used car, for car repairs, to renovate your home, to take a vacation or for any other worthwhile purpose.
+You can use proceeds from such a loan to buy a used car, repair your car, make home renovations, take a vacation or for any other worthwhile purpose.

 - Prepay and save.
 Some lenders let you repay your loan ahead of time without charging any additional fees.
 Doing this can reduce how much you end up paying in interest.

 What types of bad credit personal loans are there?

 In your search for bad credit personal loans, you have the following options:

 - Payday loans.
 Payday loans are short-term loans that you typically have to repay by your next payday.
 You don’t have to provide any collateral to secure these loans, but you can expect to pay a higher than usual APR.
 These loans are not legal in all US states.

 - Installment loans.
 An installment loan requires you to make equal periodical repayments over a predetermined loan term.
 These loans don’t require any collateral, and normally charge lower APRs than payday loans.